 Customized Hunting Plan: Alaska – Yukon Moose DIY Hunts

-Hunt trophy Alaska-Yukon Moose in the upper Yukon, middle Yukon and Koyukuk river drainages in the remote pristine wilderness region of Alaska.
+Hunt trophy Alaska-Yukon Moose in the remote pristine wilderness region of Alaska.
+We hunt moose primarily in the hills of GMU 20, Fairbanks - Central Tanana River drainages and GMU 25, Upper Yukon River drainages.
 We have tens of thousands of acres of prime wilderness habitat available to hunt giant Alaska-Yukon Moose.
 The Alaska-Yukon Moose are the largest subspecies of moose within North America.
 In this area, over many years of hunting bull Moose, hunters have experienced high success rates on trophy bulls exceeding over 60” in antler spread, with a few over 70”.
 Nothing can get your heart rate to jump faster than seeing a moose, standing over 6 feet at the shoulders!
 Hunt remote rivers and set-up moose camps in strategic locations along rivers, creeks, beaver ponds, and lakes.
 Hike up on ridges for best vantage points overlooking vast drainages and glass for the flash of magnificent moose antlers.
 Call Moose and spot-and-stalk to harvest older mature bulls.
 Clients may take one bull Moose, 50-inch antlers or antlers with 4 or more brow tines on at least one side.
 Secondary species maybe available: Caribou, Black bear, and wolves.
 Additionally, fishing is available in most drop-off areas for Arctic Grayling and many other species are available.

 This is no ordinary Do-It-Yourself (DIY) hunt.
 Hunters will consult with a current, experienced Alaska Registered Guide and Outfitter who will customize a personal hunting plan tailored to meet your needs and preferences, as well as provide you with a detailed Hunting Orientation packet and assist you in coordinating with a reputable transporter.
 You’ll get your questions answered by a professional.